engagingnewsproject/enp-platform/wp-content/plugins/googleanalytics/readme.txt

 == Screenshots ==

-1. Overall site performance - the past 7 days vs previous 7 days
+1. Overall site performance - the past 7/30 days
-2. The top 5 traffic sources for the past 7 days
+2. The top 10 page views for the past 7/30 days
 3. Directly authenticate Google Analytics, and exclude sets of logged in users
 4. Just click to authenticate, then copy the API key and add it to the plugin
-5. View different time ranges and key metrics in the Wordpress Google Analytics widget
-6. Trending Content shows a list of alerts, article URLs, pageviews and time notified

 == Changelog ==

+= 2.3.7 =
+* Fix property creation structure.
+* Remove terms blocker.

+= 2.3.6 =
+* Add onboarding product to property creation.

+= 2.3.5 =
+* Updated analytics feature.
+* Add filter to show 30 days worth of data.
+* Add “Top 10 Pages/Posts” by Pageviews.
+* For all charts, add a link that allows user to go to Google Analytics page where the data is from.
+* Improved debug messaging.
+* Removed “Trending Contents” feature.
+* Removed comparison line in chart.

 = 2.2.5 =
 * WP ver 5+ compatibility tests.